katerebekah/csharp-dotnet-milestones/1-foundations/exercises/2-intermediate/FND_ZOOLANDIA_4.md

     ```
 1. Once you've created all of your species, give them some methods and properties.
 Include several methods on your Animal and/or genus classes that can be overridden and then override them in your species classes.
 1. Create some overloaded methods on some of your species (or genus) classes.

-## Notes

-This wil be the last exercise that you do in C# Pad.
-By the time you are done with this exercise, hopefully everyone has Windows and Visual Studio installed.